yrccondor/wp-webauthn/README.md

 WebAuthn has become a W3C Recommendation since March 2019, which enabling the creation and use of strong, attested, scoped, public key-based credentials by web applications, for the purpose of strongly authenticating users using hardware authenticators.
 WebAuthn focuses on both security and privacy, it offers the possibility to create a secure authentication process without having to transfer any private data such as recognition data and fingerprint data.
 It will be the future of web authentication.

-When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.**
+When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.** If your device supports Passkey, your authenticator can roam seamlessly across multiple devices for a more convenient login experience.

 WP-WebAuthn is a plug-in for WordPress to enable WebAuthn on your site.
 Just download and install it, and you are in the future of web authentication.